Alfresco/alfresco-helm-charts/docs/build-your-own-charts.md

+---
+title: Build your own charts
+---

 # Building your Content platform architecture with Alfresco charts

 ## The alfresco-common library chart

-Alfresco charts depend on a common library chart called [alfresco-common](../charts/alfresco-common).
+Alfresco charts depend on a common library chart called [alfresco-common](../charts/alfresco-common/README.md).
 This chart provides a set of [named templates](https://helm.sh/docs/chart_template_guide/named_templates) one can use in order to build his own content platform chart.